DIY TURF INSTALLATION

 - Week 2: roots should have formed by now, to check simply lift up the corner of a slab and look for little white shoots, watering can now be reduced to once per day but watering should now be longer, this will soak the water in deeper which encourages the roots to search deeper.

 - Week 3: Water a couple of times per week.
 Again, increase the watering time to encourage deep rooting.
-Full establishment could take between one and three months depending upon the season & grass type.
+The full establishment could take between one and three months depending upon the season & grass type.
 You should be mowing by now.
 But never mow off more than one third “1/3” of the leaf at any time.

 NOT SURE WHICH TURF TO CHOOSE?